skip navigation

 There will be games and FUN!

-• Other game that can be played on the ice are all great ways to distract them from using the crate
+Other games that can be played on the ice are all great ways to distract them from using the crate

 Once your skater is balancing and moving without the crates, we move them to the Balance Group.